 Use of parent surveys for young bilingual children can be an effective way to gather information about early language development (Thal, Jackson-Maldonado, & Acosta, 2000).
 Parent surveys used during a preliminary screening of a bilingual child have the potential to yield valid and reliable information (Guiberson & Rodriguez, 2010).

 Bilingual clients/patients may benefit from visual modeling of commands to facilitate comprehension of tasks during oral-peripheral examination.
 Cultural and individual differences may influence how clients perceive tasks, such as a sticking out their tongues; therefore, it may be necessary to explain the reason for requested activities.

 Criterion-referenced assessment tools can be used to identify and evaluate a client's strengths and weaknesses, as opposed to norm-referenced testing, which assesses an individual relative to a group.
-Standardized test scores are not valid for an individual who is not reflected in the normative sample for a given assessment, but may still provide valuable descriptive information about a client's abilities and limitations in the language of the test (i.e., a test given in English will speak to a child's ability in English; a test given in Spanish will speak to a child's ability in Spanish).
+Standardized test scores are not valid for an individual who is not reflected in the normative sample for a given assessment; however, these assessments may still provide valuable descriptive information about a client's abilities and limitations in the language of the test (i.e., a test given in English will speak to a child's ability in English; a test given in Spanish will speak to a child's ability in Spanish).
 When possible, use culturally and linguistically adapted test equivalents in both languages to compare potential deficits.

 ASHA's Directory of Assessments provides a list of assessment tools, including standardized assessments, checklists, screenings, and self-report questionnaires.

 Note that no test can be completely culture free.
 Most formal testing is unfamiliar to individuals who have not had exposure to the mainstream educational context and the culture of testing, which includes both nonverbal and verbal components.
 See cultural competence.